clevkelz/MechaCar_Statistical_Analysis/README.md

 The optimal results for MechaCar is that the carrying costs would not meet the null hypothesis and would be statistically below the competition.

+### Statistical Test to Use

+T-tests would be the most fitting test to use.
+In this case, separate t-tests should be performed for the two different measurement periods (as of five years and as of ten years).
+In addition to the t-tests, it may be helpful to produce summary statistics, such as the mean, median, and variance determine how much the cost of ownership rises from the five-year to the ten-year period.

+### Data Needed

+Projections would need to be made for the carrying costs of these vehicles.
+An independent party that specializes in these types of valuations should be engaged.
+This independence will also give additional credence to the study as MechaCar would not want to be associated with undue influence over the results.